the-krafty-koder/task-manager/README.md

 ## Time taken

 - It took me around 4-5 hours to implement core functionality including the bonus points.
-The little additional time was spent on refactoring and styling
+The little additional time was spent on refactoring, styling and documentation.

 ## Implementation